opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud.md

 Find the Prometheus Operator and make sure to install it in the credit-fraud namespace - this is so we have everything application related in the same namespace.
 ![Prometheus Operator](img/Prometheus_Operator.png)

-The deployed model was already built to send data to Prometheus so no changes needed there.
+The deployed model was already built to send data to Prometheus so no changes are needed there.
 Simply go to the model and run some data through it to see what happens in Prometheus.